Marklogic-retired/marklogic-data-hub/examples/DHS-e2e/README.md

 ## Assumptions and things to note ##
 * This project assumes that a DHS environment is already provisioned.
 All the app servers and databases should be provisioned and required roles created as described in the prerequisites above.
 * This example was run from bastion host.
 * DHS enables you to configure the endpoints to be private or public.
 If they are public, you can run this project from your laptop.
 If the endpoints are private, then these hosts are only accessible from the VPC that is peered to the MarkLogic VPC.
-In either case, please update `mlHost` in DHS/gradle.properties and DSF/gradle.properties to use the Flows endpoint.
+In either case, please update `mlHost` in DHS/gradle.properties and DSF/gradle.properties to use the Flows endpoint and `operationsEndpoint` in DSF/gradle.properties to use the Operations endpoint.

 # Steps #